 During sports, games and activities, there is a risk that the student may be separated from their inhaler.
-We recommend that the student hands their inhaler to their teacher before participating to ensure there is no delay in treatment.
+The student must hand their inhaler to their teacher before participating to ensure there is no delay in treatment.
 They must ensure their inhaler is labelled before doing this to reduce the risk of cross contamination.